I've been on a strict carnivore diet for five years, and I like adding organic condiments to keep things a little interesting.

 Fish sauce is among the popular condiments for the carnivore diet, prepared from anchovies and sea salt.
 I use it to add a pleasant umami taste to my dish.

-Furthermore, it has essential nutrients and fatty acids that can aid your digestive system .
+Furthermore, essential nutrients and fatty acids can aid your digestive system .

 “Fish sauce is a national food essence for the Vietnamese people which differentiates their cuisine from the rest of the world.”

 Ranch dressing is my top favorite condiment because it's easy to whip up on the spot and super delicious.

 I love homemade ranch dressing because I think it's fresher, and you have more control over what goes into it.

 To make my homemade ranch, I need only four ingredients:

 - Sour cream